SymfonyCasts/symfony7/sfcasts/many-to-many-join.md

 Click into that method and give it a new, snazzy name:
 `findIncompleteOrderedByDroidCount()`.
-Copy that, swing back to the controller, and replace the old method name with the new one.
+Copy that, swing back to the controller, and replace the old method with the new one.

 We've changed nothing yet, so a quick refresh gives us the same stuff.